 We hope this section answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you’re having your treatment.

-Osteosarcoma is the most common type of primary bone cancer and usually develops in growing bones.
+Osteosarcoma usually develops in growing bones.
 Although it can occur at any age, it‘s most commonly found in teenagers and young adults and is slightly more common in males.
 Any bone in the body can be affected, but the most common sites are the arms or legs, particularly around the knee joint.

-There are several different types of osteosarcoma, including osteoblastic and chondroblastic osteosarcoma.
+There are several different types of osteosarcoma, including and chondroblastic osteosarcoma.
 There are also rare subtypes, such as parosteal, periosteal, telangiectatic and small cell osteosarcoma.

 The exact causes of primary bone cancer are unknown.
 It’s thought to be related to periods of rapid bone growth, such as adolescence.
 Adults who have a bone condition known as Paget’s disease or who have been exposed to previous radiotherapy may have a slightly increased risk of developing bone cancer.
-Rarely, some bone cancers may occur in people from families where there is an inherited faulty gene that increases the risk of developing several types of cancer (Li Fraumeni syndrome).
+Rarely, some bone cancers may occur in people from families where there is an inherited faulty gene that increases the risk of developing several types of cancer (Li-Fraumeni syndrome).

 Pain is the most common symptom of bone cancer.
-However, symptoms may vary depending on the location and size of the cancer.
+However, symptoms may vary depending on the position of the cancer in the body and its size.
 Tumours that occur in or near joints may cause swelling or tenderness in the affected area.

 Primary bone cancer is sometimes discovered when a bone that has been weakened by cancer breaks after a minor fall or accident.

 Usually you begin by seeing your family doctor (GP), who will examine you and may arrange any necessary tests or x-rays.
-If a bone tumour is suspected, you'll be referred directly to a specialist hospital or bone tumour centre for further tests.
-Many of the specific tests for diagnosing bone tumours, such as biopsies, require experience and specialist techniques.
+If a bone tumour is suspected, you should be referred directly to a specialist hospital or bone tumour centre for further tests.
+Many of the specific tests for diagnosing bone tumours, such as bone biopsies, require specialist techniques.